Hackers accessed data on some American Airlines customers

 DALLAS (AP) — American Airlines says personal information of a “very small number” of customers and employees was compromised after hackers breached some employee email accounts.

-The airline said Tuesday that it has indication that the attackers have misused any of the personal information.
+The airline said Tuesday that it has no indication that the attackers have misused any of the personal information.

 American said the breach was discovered in July.
 The airline declined to say how precisely how many people had their personal information exposed or the nature of that information.

-Note: This story has been corrected to show that American Airlines has no indication that hackers have misused any of the personal information.